Edgeworth David: Antarctic exploration

 From 5 to 11 March 1908, David led the first ascent of Mount Erebus, the only active volcano in Antarctica.
 David led the summit party consisting of Mawson, Alistair Mackay and himself, and there was a supporting party of three which it was afterwards decided should also attempt to reach the summit.
 In this they were successful in spite of a blizzard which barred their progress for a day and night.
 One member of the party had his feet badly frostbitten, and had to be left in camp before the final dash.
 David and four others reached the summit and the whole party returned to the base.
+During the winter of 1908, he would submit a chapter to Aurora Australis, the first book written and published in Antartica, with his account of the ascent.

 On 5 October, David led Mawson and Mackay on an attempt to reach the Magnetic South Pole.
 For 10 weeks the men followed the coast north supplementing their stores with a diet of seals and penguins.
 They then crossed the Drygalski Ice Tongue and turned inland.
 They still faced a 700 km return journey and established a depot to enable them to transfer their load to one overladen sled and to remove the need to relay.
 On 16 January 1909, they finally arrived at the South Magnetic Pole and took possession of the region for the British Crown.